Elvis Andrus Player Props: White Sox vs. Brewers

 Elvis Andrus At The Plate

-- Andrus has 13 doubles, a triple, three home runs and 21 walks while batting .225.
+- Andrus is batting .226 with 13 doubles, a triple, three home runs and 21 walks.

-- Looking at the 77 games he has played this season, he's went deep in three of them (3.9%), and in 1.1% of his trips to the plate.
+- He has gone deep in three games this season (3.8%), homering in 1.1% of his chances at the plate.

-- Andrus has picked up an RBI in 19.5% of his games this year, with two or more RBI in 13.0% of his games.
-He has also produced three or more runs in three contests.
+- Andrus has driven home a run in 15 games this year (19.2%), including more than one RBI in 12.8% of his games and producing three or more of his team's runs on three occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.